Recording a Start-up Macro for use with Express Logon

 - Open your new session and, from the Tools menu, choose Macro.

-- In the Macro dialog box, type a name for your new macro, and then click Record.
+- In the Macro dialog box, type a name for the macro, then click Record.

 The Record Macro dialog box is displayed with the name you specified under Record Macro Name.